avef100/Magisk-Binaries/README.md

 # Magisk-Binaries
 magisk binaries extracted from a magisk apk i built from the source code, includes: the impossible to find: magiskboot, magiskinit, busybox, magisk, and more. this only supports devices with an arm64 architecture, working on the other ones.

 DO NOT USE THE SCRIPT UNLESS YOU ARE ABLE TO CUSTOMIZE IT AND FIX ANY ERRORS I MADE WHILE WRITING IT.
 ADDITIONALLY THE SCRIPT HAS THE OPTION TO TAKE A REGULAR BOOT.IMG AND PATCH IT AND FLASH IT IN FASTBOOT FOR YOU.
 ONLY IF YOU UNCOMMENT THE LAST COUPLE LINES AND EDIT IT.
-(I AM GOING TO GET HELP FROM A ONE OF MY CLOSEST FRIENDS SE7EN (SHOT OUT TO HIM FOR ENCOURAGING ME TO DO ALL THE WORK IM DOING) PERFECTING THE SCRIPT)
+(I AM GOING TO GET HELP FROM A ONE OF MY CLOSEST FRIENDS SE7EN (SHOUT OUT TO HIM FOR ENCOURAGING ME TO DO ALL THE WORK IM DOING) PERFECTING THE SCRIPT)
 HOW TO USE:
 im going to assume you know your way arount linux and git... so:
 1. Clone this repository